Don't Give Up (Peter Gabriel and Kate Bush song): Willie Nelson and Sinéad O'Connor version

 The song was covered as a duet between American musician Willie Nelson and Irish singer Sinéad O'Connor in 1993.
-The single is included on Nelson's Across the Borderline studio album, produced by Don Was, Paul Simon, and Roy Halee.
-O'Connor sings Kate Bush's parts in the song.
+The single is included on Nelson's Across the Borderline studio album, produced by Don Was.
+O'Connor sang Kate Bush's parts in the song.
 In an interview with Los Angeles Times, Nelson talked about the duet and how it was made.
 He said:

 There was another lady, Dolly Parton, who was supposed to do that part, but she ended up being unavailable.
 At the rehearsal for the [Bob] Dylan tribute show in New York, Don [Was] suggested Sinead.
 I'd heard about the controversy with the Pope, but I'd never heard her sing.
 Don said, 'She's excellent.
 It turned out that she and Peter Gabriel were friends and she already knew the song.
 At the concert, she was booed for the controversy.
 I asked her, 'Are you sure you still feel like coming in to sing tomorrow?'
 She said, 'Yes, I'll be there.'
 She came in the next day and sang her off.

-A music video was made to accompany the song, featuring both singers.
+A music video was also produced to accompany the song, featuring both singers.
 It has a sepia tone.
 It was reported that funds raised by sales of the single were in excess of $300,000.

 Critical reception

-Martin Monkman from AllMusic felt the duet is the "most stunning song" on the album, and "a brilliant piece of casting."
+Martin Monkman from AllMusic named the duet the "most stunning song" on Nelson's album, and "a brilliant piece of casting."
 He added, "Nelson and O'Connor's rendition is quietly triumphant and every bit as powerful as Gabriel and Bush's original."
-John Davis from Austin American-Statesman wrote, "The teaming of his crisp, autumnal baritone with the ethereal, spun-steel counterpoint of O'Connor's voice on Gabriel's paean of hope, "Don't Give Up", is little short of haunting.
+John Davis from Austin American-Statesman wrote, "The teaming of his crisp, autumnal baritone with the ethereal, spun-steel counterpoint of O'Connor's voice on Gabriel's paean of hope, 'Don't Give Up', is little short of haunting.
 It is arguably the album's most arresting interlude, as well as Nelson's most accomplished pass ever at a modern pop song.
 And it nearly did not happen at all."
 Bill DeYoung from Gainesville Sun described the duet as "heartfelt".
 Paul Freeman from Los Angeles Times called it "a striking duet".
 Pan-European magazine Music & Media remarked that Nelson's version "makes a rodeo queen out of his duet partner".
 Roger Morton from NME felt the pair's version "is quite dignified enough to stand up on its own.
 It's an understated rendering which, a few country twangs aside, leaves the interaction between Nelson's grizzled tones and Sinead's frail quavers to do the work."
 An editor from Pittsburgh Post-Gazette wrote that Nelson and O'Connor "make an odd but effective couple".
 David Zimmerman from USA Today named it a "wonderful stop" on the album, noting its "hope-and-despair seesaw".